EricGebhart/flickr-fetcher/README.md

 could be rearranged to create a family of microservices.
 Component also makes it easier to test by allowing the creation of alternative systems for testing.

+All that said, I wonder if components or mount are a good fit.
+Maybe not.
+This system doesn't have a lot of state.

+Communication between the pieces / components can be simple functions or channels.
+My thought is that the system state will not change once it is running.
+I could be wrong.
+Component/Mount are mostly about maintaining system state.
+But they are also a nice compartmentalization of the parts, so in that way it did help with the design thinking.
+Even if they are not actually necessary.

 ## Questioning the request and Enabling more flexibility